-Natter redshirted in his first season in the Nebraska program.
+Natter redshirted in his first season in the program.

-Natter was Nebraska’s first scholarship signee from Wisconsin since 1997, and was a three-year standout on the defensive line for Jeff Bachinski at Milton High School.
+Natter was Nebraska’s first scholarship signee from Wisconsin since 1997, and was a three-year standout for Jeff Bachinski at Milton High School.
 As a senior, Natter had 43 tackles, including 11 tackles for loss and 4.5 sacks, while also recording two fumbles in eight games.
-His play as a senior earned Natter first-team all-state honors from the Wisconsin Football Coaches Association, while he was a second-team all-state pick by the Associated Press.
-Additionally, Natter was named a semifinalist for the Tim Krumrie award given to the state of Wisconsin’s top senior defensive lineman.
+His play earned Natter first-team all-state honors from the Wisconsin Football Coaches Association, while he was a second-team all-state pick by the Associated Press.
+Natter was named a semifinalist for the Tim Krumrie award given to the state of Wisconsin’s top senior defensive lineman.

-In his junior season, Natter had 80 tackles, including 21 tackles for loss and eight sacks, while also blocking two kicks.
-His play in 2011 earned Natter honorable-mention all-state accolades from the WFCA, and Natter also picked up all-region and all-conference honors.
-In 2010, Natter started as a sophomore and helped Milton High to a 7-4 record and a trip to the state playoffs.
-Natter had 55 tackles and 10 sacks to earn second-team all-conference honors after making 55 tackles and recording 10 sacks.
-Natter was ranked as the top prospect in Wisconsin according to the 247 Sports composite rankings and was a consensus choice as one of the top three players in the state.
-Natter also ranked among the nation’s top 25 defensive ends by 247, Rivals and Fox Sports.com.
-Natter was one of the first commitments in Nebraska’s 2013 class, pledging his intention in April of 2012.
-He did not take any other visits, but had offers from Iowa, Michigan State, Missouri, Minnesota, Wisconsin and Purdue among others.
+Natter had 80 tackles, including 21 tackles for loss and eight sacks, while also blocking two kicks as a junior.
+He earned honorable-mention all-state accolades from the WFCA, and picked up all-region and all-conference honors.
+Natter started as a sophomore in 2010 and helped Milton High to the state playoffs.
+Natter had 55 tackles and 10 sacks to earn second-team all-conference honors.
+Natter was ranked as the top prospect in Wisconsin according to the 247 Sports composite rankings, Natter was a concensus choice as one of the nation’s top 25 defensive ends.
+Natter only visited Nebraska, but had offers from Iowa, Michigan State, Missouri, Minnesota, Wisconsin and Purdue among others.

 The son of David and Beth Natter, A.J. was born on Oct.
-8, 1994, and is the son of David and Beth Natter.
-He has not declared a major, but was named to the Nebraska Scholar-Athlete Honor Roll in the fall of 2013.
+8, 1994.
+He is majoring in business administration and is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
 Natter has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline, Belmont Community Center and team hospital outreach events.
 He is a two-time member of the Brook Berringer and Tom Osborne Citizenship Teams.